I'm a Londoner, and I'm Refreshing My Capsule Wardrobe Ahead of 2026—These 10 Pieces Made the Cut

 Shop Pleated Maxi Skirts:

-Style Notes: Call me a snob, but as someone dialled into the ever-changing outerwear trends, very few styles are able to not only combat the most frigid of temperatures but lend a subtle sophistication which just works well.
+Style Notes: Call me a snob, but as someone dialled into ever-changing outerwear trends, very few styles can combat the most frigid temperatures whilst also lending a subtle sophistication to every look it touches.
 However, the cape coat balances both with ease.
-Finished with an on-trend funnel neck, this nods to the traditional Victorian silhouette whilst lending a modern edge.
-From jeans to maxi skirts, regardless of age, the most fashionable people on my feed are gravitating towards this style for an IYKYK energy within their looks.
+Finished with an on-trend funnel neck, this style nods to traditional Victorian silhouettes whilst lending a modern edge.
+From jeans to maxi skirts, regardless of age, the most fashionable people on my feed are gravitating towards this style for an IYKYK energy to their looks.

 5. Oversized Suede Bags

-Style Notes: With the resurgence of the Louis Vuitton speedy (a Y2K silhouette that with Paris Hilton's stamp of approval), whilst the rest of fashion fits slimmer, the bags are undeniably getting bigger.
-Our love affair with all-things suede has been 2025’s worst-kept secret, but suede bags before this year (outside of The Row Margeaux) tended to be far more compact.
-With the suede Mulberry Bayswater quietly gaining in popularity, and Depop seeing surges in vintage styles by 1040% this year alone, we predict next year will be encapsulated by all things big, suede and gloriously robust.
+Style Notes: With the resurgence of the Louis Vuitton Speedy (a Y2K classic with Paris Hilton's stamp of approval), whilst the rest of fashion is slimming down, bags are undeniably getting bigger.
+Our love affair with all things suede was 2025’s worst-kept secret, but suede bags before this year (outside of The Row's Margaux) tended to be far more compact.
+With the suede Mulberry Bayswater quietly growing in popularity, and Depop seeing surges in vintage styles by 1040% this year alone, we predict 2026 will be defined by all things big, suede and gloriously robust.

 Shop Oversized Suede Bags:

-When luxury and practicality align, that’s when you know you’ve found the one and the Saint Laurent Le 5 à 7 Bea Tote is this bag for me.
+When luxury and practicality align, that’s when you know you’ve found the one, and Saint Laurent's Le 5 à 7 Bea Tote is it for me.

 6. Culottes

-Style Notes: A warm-weather no brainer the Bermuda short is one of those capsule wardrobe styles which never dates; however, the shift to year-round styling has piqued my interest in this shape ahead of 2026.
-With a timeless appeal, designers from Ganni to MM6 Maison Margiela have foreshadowed that the next 12 months will be overflowing with longline short.
-Pairing with everything from loafers to knee-highs with ease, these shorts ooze indie-sleaze cool in the most polished fashion, a look I’m tapping into with full force come next year.
+Style Notes: A warm-weather no-brainer, if you can get the styling right, Bermuda shorts never date.
+However, the shift to year-round wear has piqued my interest ahead of 2026.
+With a timeless appeal, brands such as Ganni and MM6 Maison Margiela have foreshadowed that the next 12 months will be overflowing with longline shorts.
+Pairing with everything from loafers to knee-high boots with ease, these shorts bring indie-sleaze cool in the most polished way—a look I’m tapping into with full force next year.

 Shop Culottes:

-Style Notes: Loafers will never not be chic, but as the preppy fashion aesthetic continues to capture the zeitgeist, forgotten styles like buckled monk shoes are fast becoming the newest way to differentiate from the pack.
-These glorified ‘school-shoes’ might make you shudder at first glance; however, they are a far cry from the clunky iterations of old.
-With buckles galore, these shoes feel current and are slightly fresher than the loafers which have flooded our feed over the last 12 months.
+Style Notes: Loafers will never not be chic, but as the preppy fashion aesthetic continues to capture the zeitgeist, forgotten styles like buckled "monk" shoes are fast becoming the newest way to differentiate yourself from the pack.
+These glorified "school shoes" might make you shudder at first glance, but they're a far cry from the clunky iterations of old.
+With buckles galore, these shoes feel current and are slightly fresher than the loafers which have flooded our feeds over the past 12 months.

 Shop Monk Shoes: